 IV.
 Endangered Gardens

 In both their southeast and northeast populations, bog turtles depend on open, groundwater-fed wetlands with low vegetation for nesting sites.
 They also require the ability to move within a matrix of suitable habitat areas.
 In the northeast, those habitats are calcareous fens, which means that bog turtle populations are deeply affected by incursions of invasives and successional plants in fens over time.
-“They live longer, sometimes, than their habitat does,” says Abbott, who then mentions that the loss of one adult male per year from the largest single population in the state would be enough to wipe that population out completely.
+“They live longer, sometimes, than their habitat does,” says Mr. Abbott.
 Ensuring the survival of the state’s bog turtles will likely require managing the fens to protect and maintain open habitat where it still exists—again, pulling out the weeds.
 “You’re gardening for rare plants,” he says.
 “You’re gardening for bog turtle.”

-With the coordinates from the database in my phone, I parked at the marble quarry—Metzler’s suggested entry point—and hiked north up the railroad bordering the swamp to the latitude of the fens.
+With the coordinates from the database in my phone, I parked at the marble quarry—Mr. Metzler’s suggested entry point—and hiked north up the railroad bordering the swamp to the latitude of the fens.
 When I arrived, the view was of an endless succession of trees.

 I hiked in and around the forested swamp interior—technically trespassing, since this was unprotected land—but there was nothing else to see.
 Either the data was wrong, which did not seem likely, or the fen was no longer there.
 Ten years is a long time.
 What might the rest look like in 50?

 I put the question to the man tasked with protecting most of the fens in the state of Connecticut.
-David Gumbart’s response: “Who knows?”
+Mr. Gumbart’s response: “Who knows?”